 What is it about this time of the year that brings out the best out of those around you?

 We live in a time of change.
-Even so, there is one thing has remained virtually the same: celebrating Christmas.
-Even with religion taking a less prominent role in western societies, the enthusiasm and joy around the holidays continue.
+Even so, there is one thing that has remained virtually the same: celebrating Christmas.
+Even with religion taking a less prominent role in western societies, the enthusiasm and joy around the holidays prevails.

 Cognitive biases are mistakes in cognitive processes like reasoning, evaluating, and remembering.
 These can be the result of automatic processes that happen within our subconscious mind and are often based off of a person’s preferences and beliefs.

 With this in mind, it’s worth noting that not everyone has the same cognitive biases because we don’t all have the same experiences to shape our beliefs.
 It’s a balanced mix of a person’s nature and nurture.

 Christmas tradition in Caracas: Roller skating.